lnxs-prsn/koulu/onlinecourses/mooc/loops/Taking turns.md

 num1 = num for x in range(1, 10): if x ==1 and num1== num: print(x) if num > 1: print(num1) num1-=1 elif x <= int(num/2)+1 and num%2!=0: if x != num1: print(x) print(num1) num1 -=1 elif num%2 == 0 and x <= int(num/2): print(x) print(num1) num1-=1

 solution9 problem

-- here is the real solution from task number = int(input("Please type in a number: "))
+- here is the real solution from exercise number = int(input("Please type in a number: "))

 left = 1